Anti-Drone Market Size and Share

 Anti-Drone Market Analysis by Mordor Intelligence

-The anti-drone market reached USD 3.03 billion in 2025 and is forecast to climb to USD 9.3 billion by 2030, advancing at a 25.14% CAGR.
+The anti-drone market size reached USD 3.03 billion in 2025 and is forecasted to climb to USD 9.3 billion by 2030, advancing at a 25.14% CAGR.
 Rapid scale-up reflects the shift from niche perimeter security toward indispensable layered air-defense, spurred by weaponized-drone proliferation in active conflict zones and rising threats to national energy grids.
 North America accounts for the largest slice of 2024 revenue at 41.25% because federal aviation rules mandate airport UAS detection, and the Pentagon redirected USD 50 billion to counter-UAS programs.
 Asia-Pacific records the fastest growth at a 25.66% CAGR through 2030 as joint Japan–US microwave projects and China’s drone-production boom alter regional force balances.
 Detection systems dominate current demand with a 55.43% share, yet neutralization solutions post the quickest gains, underscoring procurement priorities moving from situational awareness to hard-kill effects.
 Platform preferences mirror this evolution: ground-fixed arrays still lead, but drone-mounted interceptors are scaling fast as drone-on-drone engagements grow common on modern battlefields.

 Key Report Takeaways

-• By technology, detection systems led with 55.43% of anti-drone market share in 2024; neutralization systems are projected to surge at 29.52% CAGR to 2030.
+• By technology, detection systems led the anti-drone market with 55.43% of the share in 2024; neutralization systems are projected to surge at a 29.52% CAGR to 2030.

-• By platform, ground-fixed solutions held 42.12% of the anti-drone market in 2024, while UAV-based counter-UAS platforms expand at 26.32% CAGR through 2030.
+• By platform, ground-fixed solutions held 42.12% of the anti-drone market in 2024, while UAV-based counter-UAS platforms expand at a 26.32% CAGR through 2030.

 • By end-use vertical, military and defense applications accounted for 44.56% of 2024 revenue; critical infrastructure protection is advancing at a 21.36% CAGR to 2030.

-• By geography, North America led with 41.25% revenue in 2024, whereas Asia-Pacific is forecast to post the quickest 25.66% CAGR.
+• By geography, North America led with 41.25% revenue in 2024, whereas Asia-Pacific is forecasted to post the quickest 25.66% CAGR.

 Segment Analysis